Your journey to medical school starts at WSU

 - 2 letters of recommendation

-- Other minimum admissions requirements required of Ross University’s students as set forth at
+- Other minimum admissions requirements required of Ross University’s students

 Under extraordinary circumstances, Ross University, in its sole discretion, may consider student applicants whose qualifications fall below the threshold qualifications set here.